 Paying off a home loan ahead of schedule can be a smart financial move, especially if you have the means to do so.
-Not only can this save you tens of thousands of dollars in interest, this will also give you the priceless satisfaction of overcoming your biggest financial hurdle - home ownership.
+Not only can this save you tens of thousands of dollars in interest, but this will also give you the priceless satisfaction of overcoming your biggest financial hurdle - home ownership.

 “There’s little that can replace the peace of mind you get from owning your home outright, reducing the risk of foreclosure during any financial rough patches,” said Mike Roberts, mortgage broker and co-founder of City Creek Mortgage.